 wreaths.
 These plants have a smaller, waxier leaves on the flower stem

-also have tighter flower heads that hold up better when dried.
-Cutting the
+dried.
+They also have tighter flower heads that hold up better when dried.

-plant's stems often will discourage flowering and encourage fresh growth and
+Cutting the plant's stems often will discourage flowering and encourage fresh

-bushiness.
-It can be mowed or sheared to within two inches of the ground when
+growth and bushiness.
+It can be mowed or sheared to within two inches of the

-harvesting or maintaining the garden, usually at least three times a year in our
+ground when harvesting or maintaining the garden, usually at least three times a

-long growing season.
-When a plant is flowering, it is not making new leaves and
+year in our long growing season.
+When a plant is flowering, it is not making new

-the pickings can become slimmer and less flavorful.
-Around the middle of summer,
+leaves and the pickings can become slimmer and less flavorful.
+Around the middle

-the plant decides it has made enough flowers and begins its second phase of
+of summer, the plant decides it has made enough flowers and begins its second

-growth.
-This is a lateral growth that allows the plant to increase in diameter.
+phase of growth.
+This is a lateral growth that allows the plant to increase in

-Fortunately, it continues to grow upward as well.
+diameter and it will continue to grow upward as well.
 Giving the plant soft loose

 soil to spread into will encourage the runners to seek new ground.